nbarikipoulos/wix-msi/README.md

 }
 ```

-## API

-To write...
+Or will be generated using the -s/--save option.

 ## Known Limitations

-- Package version should follow the x.y.z format (it does not work with beta/rc or other usual prefix of node module version),
+- Package version should follow the x.y.z format (it does not work with beta/rc or other usual prefix of node module version).
-- Provide through the -U flag the **same product unique identifier** or store it in the .wixrc file.